Academic appeals

 • the student’s performance in the assessment was affected by relevant exceptional circumstances, which for valid reasons were not made known to the examination committee prior to their meeting.

-To be eligible for consideration, academic appeals must be made within 2 months of the publication of the result or other Examination Committee decision that is being appealed about.
+To be eligible for consideration, academic appeals must be made within 2 months of the publication of the result or other Examination Committee decision that is being appealed about (and cannot be made before the result is published).

 You cannot make an academic appeal for an assignment if the deadline is in the future.
 For this, you should use the Exceptional Circumstances process.